Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 Appearance of a lesion — Similar to other types of skin cancer, melanoma is diagnosed based upon the appearance of a skin lesion.
 Melanomas usually present as a changing mole or a new mole, most often with dark pigment.
 They can occur anywhere on the skin surface, including on the back, the scalp, and other areas that may be easy to miss with self-inspection.
 Abnormal findings can be described with an acronym, ABCDE (picture 1):

 ●A – Asymmetry (one side is different from the opposite side) (picture 2)

 ●B – Border irregularities (jagged, uneven edge) (picture 3)

 ●C – Color variegation (ie, different colors within the same region) (picture 4)

 ●D – Diameter greater than 6 mm (if larger than a pencil eraser, evaluation recommended)

 ●E – Evolution (change) in color, shape, or symptoms over time (picture 5)

-Biopsy — To determine if the abnormality is a melanoma, a small piece of the abnormal skin lesion (or if it is small, the entire area) is removed and examined under a microscope to determine if precancerous or cancerous cells are present.
+Biopsy — To determine if the abnormality is a melanoma, a small piece of the abnormal skin lesion (or if it is small, the entire area) is removed.
 A biopsy deep enough to include the deepest part of the lesion is preferred.
+The biopsy is then examined under a microscope to determine if precancerous or cancerous cells are present.